ryansgot/android-java-coverage-merger/README.md

 ```

 # Releases

+## 0.0.2: Gradle 5+ Support
+* Gradle 5.0 enforced that you use `additionalSourceDirs` and `additionalClassDirs` in an unfriendly way by throwing a `StackOverflowError` when you attempted to use the `sourceDirectories` and `classDirectories` setters.

 ## 0.0.1: Kotlin Support
 * Kotlin support (I recommend JaCoCo version 0.8.2 or higher (which I've tested to work with android gradle plugin 3.3.0))